-Mr Cockson, Mrs Hobson (4PC) and Mrs Carruthers (4LC) warmly welcome you to Year Four.
+Mr Cockson, Mrs Shipton (4PC) and Mrs Carruthers (4LC) warmly welcome you to Year Four.

-We are also lucky to have Mrs Shipton, Mr Ali, and Mrs Densham-Marsh, Mrs Latham and Mrs Jackson working alongside the children on a regular basis.
+We are also lucky to have Mr Ali, and Mrs Denham-Marsh, Mrs Latham and Miss Jackson working alongside the children on a regular basis.

 Homework is set on a weekly basis.
 At the start of the year, it will be an English or Mathematics activity, spellings and times tables to learn and daily reading with an adult or older relative to share a book and talk about it.
 It will be given out and marked every Thursday/Friday.
 Later in the year, we will start termly homework where the children will have a wide variety of homework linking into their subject topics.